khaosophy/5e-spinoff/README.md

 ### v0.0.1

 * Start with the D&D 5e SRD
+  * you can get the JSON version of the SRD here: https://github.com/5e-bits/5e-database/tree/main/src
 * modify how dying and death saves work
   * critical 1s no longer count as two failures. instead, they are given a lingering injury
   * 10s no longer count as a success.
 1-10 is a failure, 11-20 is a success.